Thandie Newton Will Receive Equal Pay For Season 3 Of

-Thandie Newton announced that she, as well as her co-star Evan Rachel Wood, will be paid the same as their male co-stars, proving that Westworld being set in the future isn’t the only forward-thinking aspect of the show.
+Thandie Newton announced that she, in addition to her co-star Evan Rachel Wood, will be paid the same as their male co-stars, proving that Westworld being set in the future isn’t the only forward-thinking aspect of the show.

 Advertisement